florianstancioiu/about-vim/README.md

 # Learning VIM

-Here is a list of commands I learned while coding with VIM These are the commands that I find most useful
+Here is a list of commands I learned while coding with VIM

+These are the commands I find most useful

 ### Enter write mode